Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * Oracle
   * Microsoft SQL Server
   * Aurora (AWS Proprietary database)

+!!! note

+    **RDS runs on EC2 instances**, so you must choose an instance type

 #### Advantage over using RDS versus deploying DB on EC2